Bartlesville Radio » News » Hominy Man Charged With Involving Minors in Drug Activity

 On Thursday, a Hominy man was booked into the Osage County Jail on the felony charge of attempting to use a minor to distribute, dispense or transport a controlled dangerous substance.

-A Hominy Police Department Facebook post states they received entail that James Tisher was engaging in conversations with minors, as young as 12 years old regarding drug activity.
+A Hominy Police Department Facebook post states they received intel that James Tisher was engaging in conversations with minors, as young as 12 years old regarding drug activity.
 After a lengthy investigation, they were able to obtain a search warrant and press charges against Tisher.

 During Tisher's initial court appearance last week, he was given a $5,000 bond, which he later posted.
 The defendant is due back in court on Friday, April 17.